dbierek/navptestworld/README.md

 ### Mod description:
 This mod is designed to test custom Navmeshes created using [some new enhancements to NavTool](https://github.com/OrfeasZ/ZHMTools/pull/34) in [ZHMTools](https://github.com/OrfeasZ/ZHMTools)
 To use the new updates to [NavTool](https://github.com/OrfeasZ/ZHMTools/tree/master/Tools/NavTool/Src), you will currently need to compile ZHMTools from the above branch.
 Then go to the folder where `NavTool.exe` is and launch the `NavTool.exe` executible with the following arguments.
 It will read from NAVP or JSON depending on the filename in the first argument.
 If the filename contains JSON it will open and parse the JSON file.
-I recommend naming the file `[HASHCODE].NAVP.JSON`, but it can be anything as long as it ends in .JSON.
-### Writing to JSON:
+### Writing to NAVP:
 Use the `--navp` flag and enter the output filename.
 *Example:*
 `NavTool.exe 00F7EAFFD546CE00.NAVP.JSON --navp 00F7EAFFD546CE00.NAVP`
 ### Writing to JSON:
 Use the `--json` flag and enter the output filename.
+I recommend naming the file `[HASHCODE].NAVP.JSON`, but it can be anything as long as it ends in .JSON.
 *Example:*
 `NavTool.exe 009F622BC6A91CC4.NAVP --json 009F622BC6A91CC4.NAVP.JSON`
 ### Using the NAVP file in a scenario